sushant12/machine/README.md

     make build
     ```

-## Granting Permissions to Firecracker
+## Configuring `sudo` to Allow Running Firecracker Without a Password

-To run the Firecracker binary without requiring a password for `sudo`, you can use `setfacl` to grant the necessary permissions.

-1. Grant execute permissions to the Firecracker binary:
+1. Open the `sudoers` file using `visudo`:

     ```sh
-    sudo setfacl -m u:yourusername:x /path/to/bin/firecracker
+    sudo visudo
     ```

-    Replace `yourusername` with your actual username and `/path/to/bin/firecracker` with the full path to the Firecracker binary.

-2. Verify the permissions:
+2. Add the following line to allow your user to run the Firecracker binary without a password:

     ```sh
-    getfacl /path/to/bin/firecracker
+    yourusername ALL=(ALL) NOPASSWD: /path/to/bin/firecracker
     ```

+    Replace `yourusername` with your actual username and `/path/to/bin/firecracker` with the full path to the Firecracker binary.

+3. Save and close the `sudoers` file.

 ## Usage